runicscribe/worldbuilding-docs/dae-machina/world/bestiary/flora/staple_crops.md

 # Staple Crops

-There are a wide variety of crops which make up the dietary staples of the various Ael races
+There are a wide variety of crops which make up the dietary staples of the various Ael peoples

 Several varieties of wheat grain are found across Eaos, and are a common staple among the 'Daal, and Cervid daal'fae.
 The Ael'jinn also primarly cultivate grain, although of a more ancient variety.